P4C and Ofsted

 Faith Primary School, Liverpool

-Judged to be a Good school by OFSTED, January 2019 (previously Inadequate)
+Judged to be a Good school, January 2019 (previously Inadequate)

 'Pupils ‘enjoy their learning and like helping others to learn.
 They are fully engaged during learning and are eager to answer questions and give their opinion.
 They listen to each other’s ideas and work cooperatively.
 Pupils’ personal development is strong.
 Social, moral, spiritual and cultural education is well developed across the curriculum, particularly through the new philosophy curriculum that you have recently introduced.
 Pupils are well-prepared for life in modern Britain.’